 For a more personal alternative, the wineries in the Livermore Valley just east of San Francisco are just as good but definitely further under the radar.
-As part of the greater tri-valley area that encompasses the Amador, Livermore and San Ramon Valleys, Livermore Valley is home to some of the oldest vineyards in California.
+As part of the greater tri-valley area that encompasses the Amador, Livermore, and San Ramon Valleys, Livermore Valley is home to some of the oldest vineyards in California.

 The Prohibition of the 1920s resulted in many of the wineries shutting down, which dramatically shrunk the industry here.
 When the wine industry picked up again years later, Napa and Sonoma quickly overtook the tri-valley area in size and reputation.
 For the wine tourist, this is actually good news; Livermore still produces quality wines, but in a much more casual atmosphere – many of the wineries offer free tastings, and chances are you’ll be served wine by the estate owners themselves.

-If you’re coming from San Francisco, take the 580-East until the turn off to Livermore.
+If you’re coming from San Francisco, take the 580-East until the turnoff to Livermore.
 Most wineries branch off Tesla Road that runs out of the city, so start by driving out to the furthest winery on Tesla Road and make your way back to Livermore.

-The wine tasting menu varies from month to month, but you’ll typically be able to sample varietals such as the 2007 Green label, the 2005 Maroon label cabernet sauvignon and the 2006 Nelson vineyard syrah.
+The wine tasting menu varies from month to month, but you’ll typically be able to sample varietals such as the 2007 Green label, the 2005 Maroon label cabernet sauvignon, and the 2006 Nelson vineyard Syrah.
 The tasting room is housed in a barn constructed with wood salvaged from original houses that once dotted the area, and if you take your lunch with you, the green lawns outside make for an ideal picnic spot.

-Back on Tesla Road, La Rochelle is a bigger estate owned by Stephen Kent who also owns the neighboring Stephen Kent winery.
-Although La Rochelle was only started in 1996, it produces an impressive range of handcrafted wines made with grapes sourced from Monterey, Santa Cruz and the Russian River.
+Back on Tesla Road, continue your Livermore wine tasting adventure at La Rochelle.
+This is a bigger estate owned by Stephen Kent who also owns the neighboring Stephen Kent winery.
+Although La Rochelle was only started in 1996, it produces an impressive range of handcrafted wines made with grapes sourced from Monterey, Santa Cruz, and the Russian River.

-As part of the tasting selection, try the limited production small lot wines in the nth degree range that include a chardonnay, cabernet, merlot, syrah and pinot noir.
-These wines are not generally publicly available, and are only sold on the estate itself and in a few selected restaurants around the U.S.
+As part of the tasting selection, try the limited production small-lot wines in the nth degree range that include a chardonnay, cabernet, merlot, syrah and pinot noir.
+These wines are not generally publicly available and are only sold on the estate itself and in a few selected restaurants around the U.S.

 As a final stop before you reach Livermore, Concannon is as old as Wente, having been opened by pioneering founder James Concannon in 1883.
 The winery is known particularly for its Bordeaux and Rhone-styled wines made from grapes taken from vineyards in the San Francisco Bay Area and along the Californian Central Coast.

 If you take your time, visiting these four wineries is the ideal itinerary for a relaxed day.
-When you reach Livermore, stop for something to eat or to browse the shops before heading back to San Francisco, an easy 45 minutes’ drive away.
+When you reach Livermore, stop for something to eat or to browse the shops before heading back to San Francisco, an easy 45 minutes drive away.